Internet kill switch: Policy issues

-Two key policy issues are whether or not the United States has the right constitutionally to restrict or cut off access to the Internet, and whether this might open end users to hackery.
-The powers granted to the presidency starting with the Communications Act of 1934 seem to be adequate in dealing with this threat, and is one of the major criticisms of legislation determined to regulate this question.
-The next most important question is whether or not the United States even need this legislation or it would chip away at individual liberties.
-The trade offs are apparent – if the government can control information online then it can limit access to information online.
-One of the biggest problems with the theory is what to classify as critical communications infrastructure and what to leave out.
+Two key policy issues are whether or not the United States has the right constitutionally to restrict or cut off access to the Internet, and whether this might open end users to engage in hacking.

-Legislators have to take into account the cost of shutting down the Internet, if it is even possible.
-The loss of the network for even a day could cost billions of dollars in lost revenue.
-The National Cybersecurity Center was set up to deal with these questions, to research threats and design and recommend prophylactic methods.
+Legislators have to take into account the cost of shutting down the Internet, if such a task is doable.
+The loss of the network for even 24 hours may cost billions of dollars in lost revenue.
+The National Cybersecurity Center was set up to deal with these questions, and to research threats and design and recommend prophylactic methods.

-In many ways, the integration of networked computer-mediated communication systems into users' business and personal lives means that potential cybersecurity threats are increasing along with the potential problem of protecting a wide class of products, such as the Internet of things.
-Utility systems can be monitored and controlled remotely and no longer require the physical presence of a maintainer.
-So the issue of what an Internet kill switch could affect is growing steadily.
+The integration of networked computer-mediated communication systems into users' business and personal lives means that potential cybersecurity threats are increasing along with the potential problem of protecting a wide class of products, such as the Internet of things (IoT).

 A 2009 White House Assessment stated that there needed to be more work done on this issue and the National Cybersecurity Center was created to handle security issues.
 It is not publicly known at this point if the center has a policy regarding asserting control of the national networks.